jgruberf5/bigiq-cloudinit/README.md

 ### Support Cloudinit set-password ###

 The patched VE image cloudinit configurations template has been altered to support the standard cloudinit `set_password` module as well.
-You can change the built-in TMOS `admin` and  `root` passwords using the following cloudinit `cloud-config` declarations.
+You can change the built-in BIG-IQ `admin` and  `root` passwords using the following cloudinit `cloud-config` declarations.

 ```
 #cloud-config